99dsimonp/PixelFisher/README.md

 The bots use template matching with opencv2 to find the bobber.
 To use the audio version you will need to install a separate program (https://vb-audio.com/Cable/index.htm) for a virtual audio output.
 WoW has to be outputting sound unto this virtual audio device.
 Meanwhile, sounddevice on Python has to hook up to this device - it may not automatically be doing so.
 Make sure to turn off music in wow.

+THIS REPOSITORY EXISTS FOR EDUCATIONAL PURPOSES ONLY AND NO FURTHER SUPPORT WILL BE GIVEN TO MAKE THINGS WORK.